 Española (Hood) Island

-Due to its remote location, Española has a large number of endemic species.
-It has its own species of lava lizard, mockingbird and Galápagos tortoise.
-Española's marine iguanas exhibit a distinctive red coloration change between the breeding season.
+Due to its remote location, Española has many endemic species.
+It has its species of lava lizard, mockingbird and Galápagos tortoise.
+Española's marine iguanas exhibit a distinctive red coloration change during the breeding season.

 Española is the only place where the waved albatross nests.
-Some of the birds have attempted to breed on Genovesa (Tower) Island, but unsuccessfully.
-Española's steep cliffs serve as the perfect runways for these birds, which take off for their ocean feeding grounds near the mainland of Ecuador and Peru.
+Some birds have attempted to breed unsuccessfully on Genovesa (Tower) Island.
+Española's cliffs serve as the perfect runways for these birds, which take off for their ocean feeding grounds near the mainland of Ecuador and Peru.

 Punta Suarez has migrant, resident, and endemic wildlife, including brightly colored marine iguanas, Española lava lizards, hood mockingbirds, swallow-tailed gulls, blue-footed boobies, Nazca boobies, red-billed tropicbirds, Galápagos hawks, three species of Darwin's finches, and the waved albatross.